You are here

 Indian Hall and Museum

 The Lewis and Clark Expedition was central to Jefferson's acquisition of his important collection of Native American objects.
-Jefferson showcased these and the natural history specimens that Lewis and Clark sent him in the Entrance Hall at Monticello, which he called his "Indian Hall."
-Placed among the other goods Jefferson collected -- European paintings and sculptures, works of art from eastern Indians, a model of an Egyptian pyramid, mastodon bones excavated by William Clark in Kentucky following the Expedition, and maps of the vicinity and the world -- the western objects contributed to the mélange of objects that Jefferson hoped would demonstrate to his family and visitors the diversity of the world beyond Monticello.
+Jefferson showcased these and the natural history specimens that Meriwether Lewis and William Clark sent him in the Entrance Hall at Monticello, which Jefferson called his "Indian Hall."
+Placed among the other goods that Jefferson collected — European paintings and sculptures, works of art from eastern Indians, a model of an Egyptian pyramid, mastodon bones excavated by William Clark in Kentucky following the expedition, and maps of the vicinity and the world — the western objects contributed to the mélange of objects that Jefferson hoped would demonstrate to his family and visitors the diversity of the world beyond Monticello.
 His objective in creating his museum was to place himself and Monticello within the context of this larger world.

-Before they left Ft.
-Mandan in April 1805, Lewis and Clark packed up a shipment to send President Jefferson.
+Before they left Fort Mandan in April 1805, Lewis and Clark packed up a shipment to send President Jefferson.
 It included Indian objects; animal skins, bones, and antlers; a live prairie dog, four magpies, and a grouse; and plant, soil, and mineral samples.
-The captains listed the contents on a packing list that they sent ahead of the shipment.
-The four boxes, two large trunks, and three cages arrived at the President's House in Washington in August while Jefferson was at Monticello; Etienne Lemaire, Jefferson's butler, wrote him that the shipment had come.
-Having eagerly anticipated its arrival, Jefferson sent instructions for unpacking and caring for the objects.
+The captains listed the contents on a packing list that they sent ahead of the shipment.2 The four boxes, two large trunks, and three cages arrived at the President's House in Washington in August while Jefferson was at Monticello; Étienne Lemaire, Jefferson's butler, wrote him that the shipment had come.
+Having eagerly anticipated its arrival, Jefferson sent instructions for unpacking and caring for the objects.3

 When Jefferson returned to Washington from Monticello in early October 1805, he annotated the packing list, noting which objects had come.
-Although we do not know the final destination of every object that arrived in Washington from Ft.
-Mandan, Jefferson sent material from the shipment to at least three different places: the Peale Museum, the American Philosophical Society, and Monticello.
+Although we do not know the final destination of every object that arrived in Washington from Fort Mandan, Jefferson sent material from the shipment to at least three different places: the Peale Museum, the American Philosophical Society, and Monticello.4

 Jefferson sent a live prairie dog and magpie and some of the animal skins, skeletons, and horns to Charles Willson Peale, the Philadelphia artist and museum impresario, for the Peale Museum, his public gallery of art and natural history.
 Peale would also receive later donations directly from Lewis and Clark.
 Jefferson included with Peale's shipment plant, soil, and mineral specimens for the American Philosophical Society in Philadelphia.